Before starting to write the results of your search, you must choose the magazine where you will present your article. Keep in mind:

 - Identifies the authors in the most complete way and their affiliation.
 See the guidelines for the signature and institutional affiliation

 - All authors must have a code ORCID

 - Check the postal address, telephone number and email of the author who will receive correspondence from the reviews, the corresponding author

 - It must allow the reader to access the basic content of the article quickly and accurately.

 - It must be drafted in the language of the article and in English

 - The extension is determined by the magazine, usually some 250 words

 - He has to set out the objectives, the methodology used and the most relevant results

-- In the end it includes the keywords.
-Some publishers indicate 6 words and translated into English
+- At the end it includes the keywords.
+Some publishers indicate a maximum of 6 words and translated into English

 - The end date of the work, preceded by the place where the original was written